Last Updated on

 That variety of goods extends to handmade jewelry, clothing, gems, minerals, carvings, fetishes and pottery.
 Fans of the movie Wild Hogs should stop at Maggie’s Diner which is literally full of decorative signs, stickers, silver rings and t-shirts.
 Maggie’s Diner was also a filming location for the movie and this is a popular stop for motorcyclists traveling on the Turquoise Trail.

-Food, Drink and Lodging on the Turquoise Trail in Madrid
+Food and Lodging on New Mexico’s Turquoise Trail

 This stop features several great Turquoise Trail restaurants.
 Expect soups, sandwiches, pub grub and plenty of New Mexican dishes.
 You’ll also find a specialty shop selling homemade chocolates crafted with interesting flavor combinations.
 For drinks head to a roadhouse-style bar or grab locally made pastries, cookies and New Mexico-roasted coffees.
 Suggestions for eating and drinking in Madrid include: